Bon Voyage Magazine

 Thomas Faddegon has quickly become a jack-of-all-trades for Bon Voyage.
-He’s an eager reporter and a natural fact checker with the requisite condescending tone to tsk, tsk mistakes.
+He’s an eager reporter who can also tackle analytics, SEO, and content production.
 Tom has both undergraduate and master’s degrees in English, and he studied abroad in Wellington, New Zealand.
 Originally from Niskayuna, New York, he now resides in Brooklyn.

 Laura Brothers is a recent graduate of Ithaca College who now proudly calls Manhattan home.
 She’s always had a passion for travel, and has been to more states than not.
 While fact checking and reporting for Bon Voyage magazine, Laura has been surprised by the fact that you can take a ship just about anywhere, and has quickly mastered the art of multitasking.
 Her work has also appeared in Business Insider.

-Latest Article: How to Choose a Honeymoon Cruise
+Latest Article: How to Become a Cruise Line VIP